AaSaLa/Focampanion/README.md

 # Focompanion
-An App which helps you concenterate and focus more on study by removing al the distractions forcefully, which helps you be more productive
+An App which helps you concenterate and focus more on study by removing all the distractions forcefully, which helps you be more productive

 # Current Features: